 Identify potential hazards

 It’s best to identify potential risks before the crane arrives on-site as an inspection after the crane arrives could delay the project and mean you are paying for more crane rental days then you are using.
 Conducting a hazard analysis also reduces the risk of accidents on the worksite.
-Hazards to look out for include uneven ground, pedestrian access points, buildings, dangerous weather, trees, wires and other overhead hazards.
+Hazards to look out for include the terrain, uneven ground, pedestrian access points, buildings, dangerous weather, trees, wires and other overhead hazards.

 Control the identified hazards